bmayena/Brenda_Mayen_-Proyecto_Dos/README.md

 # Python Fundamentals: Module 2.
 Control Structures and Collections

-In this project, the use and logical structures of Python control structures will be put into practice.
+In this project, the use of control and logical structures on Python will be put into practice.